seregatipich/easyprojectstructure/README.md

 ### Help Command

-Get help and see available options:
+Need some help or want to see more options?
+Just run:

 ```sh
 getprojectstruct -h